if-03-11-cabs/if.03.11_os_web_research/README.md

 - Wikipedia (German AND English version, because of more info)
 - Website of OS / OS manufacturer

-Write the result of your research into a markdown formatted file
+Write the result of your research reasonably structured into a markdown formatted file and push it to your repo.